 In a child custody case, the court determines who would offer the most stable home by evaluating a few factors.
 This process is called ‘determining the best interest of the child’.
 It considers who would provide the best care for the physical and emotional needs of the child.
 A judge decides who has the most stable home environment.
 He considers the child’s adjustment regarding school and extracurricular activities.
 The court evaluates relationships with siblings and other parts of the family.

 The courts consider if a parent is determined to be unfit.
 There are many elements that are reviewed when someone is not capable of performing parental duties.
 Past charges of child abuse can make a parent unfit by the court.
 A long criminal history is information that the courts may use to decide that living with a parent is not the best decision for the child.

 Do You Need an Attorney?

 If you’re going through a divorce, we understand it can be a difficult time and without the professional legal advice of a Divorce Attorney such as Justin Jackson, you are likely to lose the battle against your partner.
 Attorneys know the court system well and can help you gain or keep guardianship of your child.
 Contact The Jackson Law Firm in Cedar Park, TX for help with your case today.
-We will review your case at no cost, and if you decide to work with us we will create a legal plan to get you the best possible outcome in this difficult time.
+We will review your case, and if you decide to work with us we will create a legal plan to get you the best possible outcome in this difficult time.